paulmelis/blender-ply-import/readme.md

 Below are some numbers when importing the Asian Dragon model [1] from The Stanford 3D Scanning Repository [2].
-This 3D model consists of 3,609,600 vertices and 7,219,045 triangles.
+This 3D model consists of 3,609,600 vertices and 7,219,045 triangles, with the file being around 137 MB.

-With Blender 2.81 and `xyzrgb_dragon.ply` already in the filesystem cache:
+With Blender 3.6.5 and `xyzrgb_dragon.ply` already in the filesystem cache:

 ```
 # Native blender PLY importer (bpy.ops.import_mesh.ply())
 $ blender -P test/blender_native_import.py -- xyzrgb_dragon.ply
-total                           43.538 sec
+...
+Successfully imported '/home/melis/models/stanford/xyzrgb_dragon.ply' in 40.316 sec
+Imported in 40.601s (legacy)

+# New experimental blender PLY importer available in 3.6+ (bpy.ops.wm.ply_import())
+$ blender -P test/blender_native_import_experimental.py -- xyzrgb_dragon.ply
+...
+PLY import of 'xyzrgb_dragon.ply' took 1471.2 ms
+Imported in 1.744s (experimental)

 # mesh_readply.py using readply extension module
 $ blender -P mesh_readply.py -- xyzrgb_dragon.ply
-reaply():                        0.631s
-blender mesh+object creation:    5.226s
-total                            5.857s
+...
+PLY file read by readply() in 0.774s
+Blender object+mesh created in 5.812s
+Total import time 6.586s
 ```

-I.e. in this test the `mesh_readply.py` script (which uses the `readply` module) loads the Dragon model 7.4x faster into Blender than Blender's own PLY import script.
+I.e. in this test the `mesh_readply.py` script (which uses the `readply` module) loads the Dragon model 6.2x faster into Blender than Blender's own legacy PLY import script, but 3.8x slower than the new experimental PLY importer.
+The latter appears to be mostly due to a much higher time to create the mesh from the imported data.

 1. http://graphics.stanford.edu/data/3Dscanrep/xyzrgb/xyzrgb_dragon.ply.gz
 2. http://graphics.stanford.edu/data/3Dscanrep/